MLMondays/MLMONDAYS/README.md

 #### model training and evaluation scripts
 * `tamucc_imrecog_part1a.py`
+  * load the subset 2-class TAMUCC train and validation datasets and visualize some examples
+  * make an embedding model and train it on the training subset
+  * train a k-nearest neighbours model on the embeddings
+  * use the trained model to estimate the embeddings for the validation subset
+  * use the kNN model on each test sample to predict the class based on the similarity of the sample embedding with the k nearest sample embeddings
 * `tamucc_imrecog_part1b.py`
+  * the same as the above, except using thr `weighted_binary_crossentropy` function instead of sparse categorical cross-entropy
 * `tamucc_imrecog_part2.py`
+  * load the subset 3-class TAMUCC train and validation datasets and visualize some examples
+  * make an embedding model and train it on the training subset
+  * train a k-nearest neighbours model on the embeddings
+  * use the trained model to estimate the embeddings for the validation subset
+  * use the kNN model on each test sample to predict the class based on the similarity of the sample embedding with the k nearest sample embeddings
 * `tamucc_imrecog_part3.py`
+  * load the subset 12-class TAMUCC train and validation datasets and visualize some examples
+  * make an embedding model and train it on the training subset
+  * train a k-nearest neighbours model on the embeddings
+  * use the trained model to estimate the embeddings for the validation subset
+  * use the kNN model on each test sample to predict the class based on the similarity of the sample embedding with the k nearest sample embeddings
 * `tamucc_imrecog_part4.py`
+  * same as the above but for the full 12-class dataset, not the subset
 * `nwpu_ssimrecog_part1.py`
+  * load the subset 11-class NWPU train and validation datasets and visualize some examples
+  * make an embedding model and train it on the training subset
+  * train a k-nearest neighbours model on the embeddings
+  * use the trained model to estimate the embeddings for the validation subset
+  * use the kNN model on each test sample to predict the class based on the similarity of the sample embedding with the k nearest sample embeddings

 #### functions - this is where most of the code is!
 * `imports.py`: wrapper imports function, loads the following three sets of functions from: